Objectives

 - Learn measurement techniques and understand the importance of observation in modeling the atmosphere, oceans and climate.

-The master's degree is offered in partnership with Université Claude Bernard Lyon 1, so teaching shared between the Écully campus (Centrale Lyon) and the La Doua campus (Université Lyon 1).
+The master's degree is offered in partnership with Université Claude Bernard Lyon 1, so teaching is shared between the Écully site (Centrale Lyon) and the La Doua site (Lyon 1).

 Program

-The Master's degree in Aeronautics and Space is structured over four semesters, culminating in a six-month research internship.
-The program focuses on teaching fundamental processes in physics, chemistry, and applied sciences, which are essential for the study of the atmosphere and climate.
-This focus ensures the program enjoys high recognition among stakeholders in both academic and industrial research.
+The Atmosphere, Ocean and Climate Science master's degree is organized in four semesters and culminates in a six-month research internship.
+The program focuses on teaching fundamental processes in physics, chemistry and applied sciences, essential for the study of atmosphere and climate.
+This gives it a high level of recognition among players in the field, in both academic and industrial research.

-Semesters 1 and 2 (common to all three specializations)
+Semesters 1 and 2 (common to all three options)

-Building on the knowledge acquired during the bachelor's degree, students are introduced to the fundamentals of atmospheric and climate sciences.
-Practical work (laboratory sessions) and digital programming are central components of each teaching unit.
+Building on the knowledge acquired in the bachelor's degree, students are introduced to the basics of atmospheric and climate sciences.
+Practical work (TP) and digital programming play a central role in each teaching unit.

-To support learning, reinforcement courses, refresher courses, and in-depth studies are offered in mathematics and digital programming (Python).
-Two levels—beginner and advanced—are provided in mathematics and programming to ensure that all students can progress at their own pace.
+Reinforcements, refresher courses and in-depth studies are offered in mathematics and digital programming (Python).
+Two level groups, beginner and advanced, are set up in mathematics and programming, so that everyone can progress at their own pace.

 - Atmospheric physics